jyork03/sdc-model-predictive-control/README.md

 ![Vehicle Model Update Functions](assets/vehicle_model_update_functions.jpg)

+Where `dt` is the elapsed time between states, `Lf` is a vehicle-specific constant to help model the vehicle's steering characteristics, and `ψdes` is the desired `ψ` value.

 ### Timestep Length and Elapsed Duration (N & dt)

 For my implementation, I chose a value of 10 for the timestep length (N) and 0.05 for the Elapsed Duration (dt).
 I tried